open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ---

 A **log** is a timestamped text record, either structured (recommended) or unstructured, with metadata.
-Of all telemetry signals logs have probably the biggest legacy.
+Of all telemetry signals logs, have the biggest legacy.
 Most programming languages have built-in logging capabilities or well-known, widely used logging libraries.
-While logs are an independent data source, they may also be attached to spans.
+Although logs are an independent data source, they may also be attached to spans.
 In OpenTelemetry, any data that is not part of a distributed trace or a metric is a log.
 For example, _events_ are a specific type of log.
-Logs are often used to determine the root cause of an issue and typically contain information about who changed what as well as the result of the change.
+Logs often contain detailed debugging/diagnostic info, such as inputs to an operation, the result of the operation, and any supporting metadata for that operation.

-For metrics and traces OpenTelemetry takes the approach of a clean-sheet design, specifies a new API and provides full implementations of this API in multiple languages.
+For traces and metrics, OpenTelemetry takes the approach of a clean-sheet design, specifies a new API, and provides full implementations of this API in multiple language SDKs.

-Our approach with logs is somewhat different.
-For OpenTelemetry to be successful in logging space we need to support existing legacy of logs and logging libraries, while offering improvements and better integration with the rest of observability world where possible.

-This is in essence the philosophy behind OpenTelemetry’s logs support.
-We embrace existing logging solutions and make sure OpenTelemetry works nicely with existing logging libraries, log collection and processing solutions.
+OpenTelemetry's approach with logs is different.
+Because existing logging solutions are widespread in language and operational ecosystems, OpenTelemetry acts as a "bridge" between those logs, the tracing and metrics signals, and other OpenTelemetry components.
+In fact, the API for logs is called the "Logs Bridge API" for this reason.

 The [logs specification][] contains more details on this philosophy.